LabKey/Dockerfile/README.md

 ## **_Disclaimer_**

 This repo is a work in progress.
-Do not run containers created from these sources in production.
 Containers created from these sources are untested.
-Until further work is done, integrations with LabKey products that traditionally have rely on OS configuration such as R scripts/reports will NOT work.
+Until further work is done, integrations with LabKey products that traditionally have relied on OS configuration such as R reports or Python scripts will **NOT** work.

 ### Reference